Urdd Gobaith Cymru: Community and youth work

 The Urdd's Community Department focuses on providing arts opportunities to members across Wales, supporting thousands of volunteers to arrange activities to encourage and enable children and young people to socialise through the medium of Welsh outside the classroom.
-They also support schools to compete in Eisteddfod yr Urdd and help develop the Urdd’s adrannau and aelwydydd (junior and youth clubs).
+They also support schools to compete in Eisteddfod yr Urdd and help develop the Urdd's adrannau and aelwydydd (junior and youth clubs).

 Peace and Goodwill Message

 Every May since 1922, the young people of Wales have written and sent a Peace and Goodwill Message to young people all over the world.
 The Urdd has been responsible for arranging the message since 1955.

 This is the only message of its kind in the world - and it is delivered in over 60 languages.
-Over the years the Message’s topics have included the atomic bomb, refugees, poverty, war and violence and this year the message focuses on the climate crisis.
-The message’s reach is now unbelievable thanks to social media.
+Over the years the Message's topics have included the atomic bomb, refugees, poverty, war and violence and in 2026 the message focused on minority languages.

-The 2024 Peace and Goodwill Message celebrated the centenary of the Welsh Women’s Peace Petition 1923-24, and underlines the ongoing need to advocate for peace.
-To create the 2024 Peace and Goodwill Message, the Urdd held a workshop with female attendees, to reflect the message of the Welsh women's petition 1923-1924.
+The 2024 Peace and Goodwill Message celebrated the centenary of the Welsh Women's Peace Petition 1923-24, and underlines the ongoing need to advocate for peace.
+To create the 2024 Peace and Goodwill Message, the Urdd held a workshop with female attendees, to reflect the message of the Welsh women's petition 1923–1924.
 Elan Evans and the poet and singer, Casi Wyn, participated in discussions amongst the young women, to shape the direction of the message.

 From Wales to the world

 The Urdd works with partners such as Welsh Government, British Council, BBC, FAW, WRU, Commonwealth Games, S4C, Wales Arts International to expand its work and reach internationally through projects in the USA, Ireland, France, Germany, Kenya, New Zealand, India, Patagonia, Hungary, Brussels, Cameroon, Australia, Japan and elsewhere.
-The organisation has ambitious plans to celebrate and share the cultural richness of Wales and exemplify how Wales’s youth are pivotal in shaping a globally connected, conscientious future.
+The organisation has ambitious plans to celebrate and share the cultural richness of Wales and exemplify how Wales's youth are pivotal in shaping a globally connected, conscientious future.